 This opinion letter is strictly limited to the matters stated in it and may not be read as extending by implication to any matters not specifically referred to in it.
-Nothing in this opinion letter should be taken as expressing an opinion in respect of any representations or warranties, or other information, contained in any document reviewed by us.
+Nothing in this opinion letter should be taken as expressing an opinion in respect of any representations or warranties, or other information, contained in any document reviewed by us in connection with this opinion letter.